2002 DO-IT Summer Study Schedule

 - If you require special disability-related accommodations in order to participate in an activity or complete an assignment, request your accommodation needs with the presenter or a DO-IT staff member.
 Use these opportunities to practice self-advocacy!

 - It is expected that you will abide by all curfews and gather only in designated campus and building locations.
-In Terry Hall, please remember that only males are permitted on Floor 2 and only females are permitted on Floor 3 (this includes individual rooms).
-However, the Small Lounge between Floor 2 and Floor 3 is an "open" area.
+In McCarty Hall, please remember that only females are permitted on Floor 2 and only males are permitted on Floor 3 (this includes individual rooms).
+However, the small lounge on Floor 3 and the computer room in Room 284 are "open" areas.

 - Please be aware of your personal safety during the program.
-Between Terry Hall and other campus buildings, always travel in a group of 3 or more and always travel with an intern or staff member.
+Between McCarty Hall and other campus buildings, always travel in a group of 3 or more.

 - If you have suggestions for additional activities to add to the schedule, share your ideas with Sheryl Burgstahler, Sara Lopez, or Tracy Jirikowic.